operator to get

 singapore tourism board licence

 Cruise our Singapore Southern Islands from the Sentosa Cove Marina on a private yacht towards these 16 historical islands.
 You will be thrilled and surprised to know the stories of each and every Island through our narrative guides on board.
-Each island has a colourful story behind them.
-Not forgetting the turtle sanctuary which houses hundreds of turtles lazing around.
-Hurry and book with us before you miss the boat!

 From as early as the 13th century, the waterway in Keppel Bay had been used as a passage for ships sailing from the Straits of Malacca to the South China Sea.